datasciencecampus/iati-partner-search/docs/overview.md

 ## Validation
 When we ask the question 'is this information valid?', there are a number of levels to consider;
 XML - does the document itself valid XML?
 There are plenty of tools that can do this.
-TATI Schema - there are certain required elements and structure in the document, as well as how they should be added to the document.
+IATI Schema - there are certain required elements and structure in the document, as well as how they should be added to the document.
 Semantically Valid - something might be completely valid from a technical viewpoint, but doesn't helpfully communicate
     certain details about an activity.
 For example, an organisation that was included in the description or